Who’s Out of Line: Your Workers or Your Culture?

 How many times over your career have you heard (or used) the expression, “we’ve always done it that way.”
 Change comes slowly in most existing organizations.
 New organizations, on the other hand, are not set in their ways so their work cultures tend to be more aligned with modern culture.
 That’s why younger workers are more interested in working for start-ups than Fortune 500 companies.

 Yes, Millennials showed up with different expectations than prior generations.
 But that’s not the whole story.
 Millennials only know what they've experienced in the real world, prior to getting a job.
-So when they show up at a workplace and has what can be described as a 1990s work culture, they scratch their heads and wonder what’s wrong.
+So when they show up at a workplace that has what can be described as a 1990s work culture, they scratch their heads and wonder what’s wrong.
 The truth is that workers of all generations today are wondering why work cultures differ from modern culture.
 Think about it: it’s 2018, not the 1990s.

 Here’s an example of how work cultures are lagging: Today, people expect everything and everyone in their life to be open and transparent.
 The answer to anything is a click or two away, and should be available.
 But at work, information is often treated on a “need to know” basis and unless you have a certain job title or function, you don’t need to know.
 That's counter to modern culture.
 It’s these types of misalignment that make some workplaces less appealing not only to Millennials, but modern workers of all ages.